How Do Cryptocurrency Wallets Work?

 The only downside is that as cold wallets are not connected to the internet you can’t easily send or spend your crypto.
 If you are wanting to make frequent transactions it is a trade-off between speed and security.

 Issues with web wallets are that you do not hold the private keys to your wallet – the exchange does.
-So you are handing over some trust that they will do the right thing by you.

 In 2014, Mt Gox, a Japan-based exchange that at the time handled 70% of all bitcoin transactions, was hacked.
 (When we say hacked, Bitcoin itself wasn’t hacked, passwords to access the private keys of the exchange were stolen, allowing the hackers access to their wallets).